The Lino vision¶

 The basic long-term idea behind the Lino project is developed below in a few steps:

-We believe that software must be free because proprietary software inevitably leads to vendor lock-in.
+We believe that software must be free.
+Details in About software and copyright.

 But until now there is no sustainably free solution for developing customized database application.
-This market segment is still dominated by a few proprietary giants.
+The market for this business is currently dominated by a few proprietary giants.

 We believe that the Lino framework has the potential of becoming a solution for this problem.

 At the moment this potential is merely visible to investors and stakeholders.
 A framework like Lino actually needs a reliable international organization as carrier.
 Some important features are still missing or unfinished.
 There is much work to do to bring Lino to the next level so that it can grow from a project with a handful of developers into a reliable international infrastructure.

 Advantage : How Lino is different¶